Program Name: Innerviews of Love Wealth and Gratitude LLC License/Registration ID: 887062

 Feb 4, 2025 414.14(c) Each staff person and volunteer must complete a minimum of thirty (30) hours of training every two years.
 The required (30) hours of training every two years is subject to the following conditions: Not Corrected

 Feb 4, 2025 414.15(b)(29)(iii) Mid-point requirements for four-year registration holders.
-At the two-year calendar date in a four year registration cycle, a program must be in compliance with the following mid-point requirements and be able to show proof of compliance to the Office when requested, as follows: documentation from service personnel licensed by the New York State Department of State to perform fire alarm systems maintenance, repair and testing which shows that the fire alarm and detection systems have been inspected, tested and maintained during the current registration period in accordance with the applicable requirements of the Fire and Building code of New York State or other applicable fire and building codes when the Fire and Building Code of New York State is not applicable, for use of the building as a school age child care program; Not Corrected
+At the two-year calendar date in a four year registration cycle, a program must be in compliance with the following mid-point requirements and be able to show proof of compliance to the Office when requested, as follows: documentation from service personnel licensed by the New York State Department of State to perform fire alarm systems maintenance, repair and testing which shows that the fire alarm and detection systems have been inspected, tested and maintained during the current registration period in accordance with the applicable requirements of the Fire and Building code of New York State or other applicable fire and building codes when the Fire and Building Code of New York State is not applicable, for use of the building as a school age child care program; Corrected

 Feb 4, 2025 414.15(d) A school age child care program located in a public school building currently used for an elementary, middle or secondary public education program approved or inspected by the State Education Department is exempt from the requirements set forth in sections 414.15(b)(29)(ii-v), and 414.15(c)(29-34).
 Such program must maintain on file copies of the current certificate of occupancy issued by the State Education Department.
 If a program is not issued a certificate of occupancy, the appropriate local equivalent, acceptable to the State Education Department, must be maintained on file.
-Not Corrected
+Corrected

 Nov 14, 2024 414.5(v) All matches, lighters, medicines, drugs, cleaning materials, detergents, aerosol cans and other poisonous or toxic materials must be stored in their original containers.
 Such materials must be used in such a way that they will not contaminate play surfaces, food or food preparation areas, or constitute a hazard to children.
 Such materials must be kept in a place inaccessible to children.
 Corrected

 Nov 14, 2024 414.5(z) Pursuant to New York Public Health Law Section 2500-h, the program must comply with the anaphylaxis policy jointly issued by the Office and the New York State Department of Health and any amendments thereto.
 The program must notify the parent of any child in care of the anaphylaxis policy when the child is enrolled and annually thereafter.
 Notification shall include contact information for parents to engage further with the program to learn more about individualized aspects of the anaphylaxis policy.
-Not Corrected
+Corrected

 Nov 14, 2024 414.8(a) Children cannot be left without competent direct supervision at any time.
 Competent supervision includes awareness of and responsibility for the ongoing activity of each child.
 It requires that all children be within a teacher's range of vision and that the teacher be near enough to respond when redirection or intervention strategies are needed.
 Competent supervision must take into account the child's age emotional, physical, and cognitive development.
 Corrected